-Crocodile Pose (Makrasana)
+Crocodile Pose In Yoga (Makrasana)

 In Makrasana the practitioner lies down on his belly face down, hands folded at the elbows and placed below the forehead and the legs are spread out as much as possible.

-Makarasana is the only relaxation pose and it is not possible for the practitioner to sleep, due to the upright position of the head and the neck.
 In this pose heart rate is reduced and the entire muscular system is relaxed.
 Makrasana is a relaxation pose and it is normally done after the end of the yoga session.
 This is a base pose for various Makrasana variations that can be derived from it.

-Crocodile Pose (Makrasana) quick details
+Crocodile Pose In Yoga (Makrasana) quick details

 Sanskrit Name | Makarasana, Nakarasana |